 Example: Let's assume you estimate that your annual eligible out-of-pocket health care expenses will come to \$800.
-As a new hire, you enroll in a Health Care Spending Account in January and begin contributing in March (see schedule on page 36).
+As a new hire, you enroll in a Health Care Spending Account in January and begin contributing in March (see schedule on page 29).
 To determine your monthly contribution amount, simply divide \$800 by 10 (the number of months left in the calendar year).
 In this example, you would be contributing \$80 a month into your Health Care Spending Account.

 You might also have "carryover" amounts.
-As explained on page 39, unused amounts up to \$500 may be carried over for those employees who are participants (including COBRA participants) at the end of the Plan Year.
+As explained on page 32, unused amounts up to \$500 may be carried over for those employees who are participants (including COBRA participants) at the end of the Plan Year.
 Any carryover amount is in addition to the up to \$2,400 that you may elect to contribute.
-See "Use It or Lose It" Rule and the \$500 Carryover Rule on page 30.
+See "Use It or Lose It" Rule and the \$500 Carryover Exception Below.

-Remember, the money in your spending account is yours to use for eligible health care expenses that you incur while you are a participant.
+Remember, the money in your spending account is yours to use for eligible health care expenses that you incur while you are a participant and in the same calendar year in which you contributed money to your account.

-TIP: To help you estimate your health care expenses, use the worksheet on page 32.
-You should also review the important rules below.
+TIP: To help you estimate your health care expenses, use the worksheet on page 34.
+You should also review the important rules starting on this page.